-Over the past eighteen years, the Trust has deployed assets received from the Treasury into a diversified portfolio of US and non-US equity, and US and non-US fixed income securities.
-Over time, the Trust has furthered that diversification by allocating a percentage of the portfolio to private equity, private debt, real assets, commodities, and absolute return investments.
+Over the past nineteen years, the Trust has deployed assets received from the Treasury into a diversified portfolio of US and non-US equity, and US and non-US fixed income securities.
+Over time, the Trust has furthered that diversification by allocating a percentage of the portfolio to private equity, private debt, real assets, commodities, absolute return, and opportunistic investments.
 As mandated by its statute, the Trust has avoided undue concentration of investment in any asset class, type of security, or market sector.